NetaDAOAcademy/CoiningReason/readme.md

 **Session 7.
 Blockahin and Performativity**

 * Moritz J. Kleinaltenkamp and Shaz Ansari, "Blockchain and the Performativity of Emerging Technology Theories," from _Organizing in the Digital Age: Understanding the Dynamics of Work, Innovation, and Collective Action_

+* Rhea Myers, "Computers and Capital: The Rise of Digital Currency," from _Proof of Work: Blockchain Provocations, 2011-2021_

+**Session 8.
+Rhea Myers**

+* Rhea Myers, "Open Source Art Again, Again," "Artworks and Curation on the Blockchain," "Tokenization and Its Discontents," and "Being and Timestamp" from _Proof of Work: Blockchain Provocations, 2011-2021_

+**Session 9.
+Digital Art**

+Omar Kholeif, "1989: The Year That Changed the World" and "The Shape of the Future," from _Internet_Art: From the Birth of the Web to the Rise of NFTs_

 </details><br>